Stanford Law School, J.D. with Distinction

 - Nassiri & Jung Foundation: provides funding to support direct legal services for low income and under-served communities

-- Director, API Legal Outreach: serves as board member to direct legal services non-profit organization, which assists low income, elderly, youth, and other under-served communities
+- Director, API Legal Outreach: served as board member to direct legal services non-profit organization, which assists low income, elderly, youth, and other under-served communities

 Prior Representations: Charles has successfully represented individual clients and large corporations in class actions and other complex litigation matters.
 Defense results include: